Victoria Falls, Wester Ross

 Victoria Falls is a waterfall on the southern side of Loch Maree in Wester Ross in the north-west of Scotland.
 It is on the Abhainn Garbhaig, a short river that flows from Loch Garbhaig to Loch Maree.
-The falls are within Slattadale Forest, owned by the Forestry Commission.
+The falls are within Slattadale Forest, owned by Forestry and Land Scotland.
+There is a waymarked path to the falls.

+The falls are named after Queen Victoria, who visited the area in 1877.